 i. for 2025/2026 fiscal year (General Fund)

 The Executive Secretary presented the Statement of Income and Expenditure for the year ending 31 March 2025 (2024/2025 fiscal year) and unaudited values for 2025/2026 (NPFC-2026-FAC08-WP01 Rev.1).
 He noted that for the 2025/2026 fiscal year, there were no Commission and related meetings held as COM09 was held in March of the previous fiscal year and COM10 in the next fiscal year, resulting in significant savings on duty travel.
-There were also modest savings related to monitoring, control, and surveillance costs..
+There were also modest savings related to monitoring, control, and surveillance costs.
 For the current fiscal year, the expenditures continue to be affected by the low value of the Japanese yen (with numerous contracts in US dollars).
 There are also a number of expenditures still pending for various service costs and credit card bills.

 Recommendation: That the Commission adopt the financial update to 31 January 2026 for the 2025/2026 fiscal year, including the statement of income and expenditure for the year ending 31 March 2025 (2024/2025 fiscal year) and unaudited values for 2025/2026.